 Although this sort of crime is collectively known as ‘Hate Crime’ the offender doesn’t have to go as far as being motivated by ‘hate’, they only have to exhibit ‘hostility’.

 This can be evidenced by:

 As a school we will respond by:

-The school follows the Government’s and Hampshire’s advice on this and through PHSE lesson this is covered.
+The school follows the DfE and Hampshire’s advice through the PSHE and COSMIC curriculum.

-If the school become aware of a child who is being abused in this context, the DSL will follow the normal referral route in to children’s social care.
+If the school becomes aware of a child who is being abused in this context, the DSL will follow the normal referral route in to children’s social care.

 The vast majority of young people will not be affected by serious violence or gangs.
 However, where these problems do occur, even at low levels there will almost certainly be a significant impact.